uken/testr/README.md

 ```
 ### To do

 * **A/B/C...N tests** - Handle tests with more than two groups using Hierarchical Models.
-[4], [10], [11] are good references on the topic. `testr` currently allows for more than two groups in a test, but does not take multiple comparison into account.
+[4], [10], [11] are good references on the topic. `testr` currently allows for more than two groups in a test, but does not take multiple comparisons into account.

-* ** Model checking ** - Add methods for verifying that the probability model good fit for the data.
+* **Model checking** - Add methods for verifying that the probability model good fit for the data.
 Gelman describes some methods for doing this in [3].

 * **Priors** - Add more ways to specify priors.